How to limit the impact of incapacity for work

 Limiting legal consequences

-You can make up for short absences due to an accident or illness, for example, by giving someone power of attorney, This means you appoint a person who can make decisions and sign contracts on behalf of your business.
-Register your partner or a family member as authorised person, for example.
-Make proper agreements about this in advance.
+If you are absent due to an accident or illness, for example, your business could come to a standstill.
+You can prevent this by making someone authorised to sign for your business.
+You appoint an authorised person who can make decisions and sign contracts for your business.
+For example, your partner or a family member.
+Make proper arrangements in advance.

 You can also limit the legal consequences of incapacity for work by drawing up a living will (called a levenstestament in Dutch).
 This ensures that the person you choose (an authorised person) makes decisions for your business if you are no longer able to do so yourself.
 Such a situation can arise, for example, due to brain damage.